openscad/openscad/README.md

 ### Building for Mac OS X

-First, make sure that you have XCode installed to get GCC.
+Prerequisites:
+* XCode, including XCode command-line tools (install from XCode Preferences).
+* [CMake](http://cmake.org), which can be installed manually or through MacPorts/homebrew.

 Then after you've cloned this git repository, run the script that sets up the environment variables.

     source setenv_mjau.sh